swaid-project/swaid-deploy/docs/SERVER_SPECIFICATION.md

 ### 5.1.
 USB Soundcard Discovery (Watchdog)

 * **Initial Boot / Reconnection:** The Watchdog thread calls `Pa_GetDeviceInfo()` and iterates through all connected OS audio devices.
-It performs a substring match against the device name specified in `system_config.json`.
+It performs a substring match against the device name specified in `system_config.json` (e.g. `ICUSBAUDIO7D`).
+It also validates that `info->maxOutputChannels` meets the required minimum channels; if channels return 0, it means the device is currently locked by another audio process (like PulseAudio or a zombie resonance server), logging a specific failure to the user.
 * **Health Check:** Every 2 seconds, the Watchdog calls `Pa_IsStreamActive()`.
 * **Failure State:** If the stream aborts (cable pulled), `diagnostics["usb_audio"]` is set to `0`.
 The Watchdog safely calls `Pa_Terminate()`, waits 5 seconds, and attempts the Discovery sequence again.